USS Bristol (DD 453)

 USS Bristol (DD 453) received three battle stars for her World War 2 service.

-At 04.17 hours on 13 Oct, 1943, USS Bristol (DD 453) (Cdr J.A.
-Glick) was struck by a Gnat from U-371 on the port side at the forward engine room, while escorting a small convoy to Oran, Algeria.
+At 04.17 hours on 13 Oct 1943, USS Bristol (DD 453) (Cdr J.A.
+Glick, USN) was struck by a Gnat from U-371 on the port side at the forward engine room, while escorting a small convoy to Oran, Algeria.
 The ship broke in two and had to be abandoned, while the stern sank after eight and the bow after twelve minutes 70 miles west-northwest of Bone, Algeria.
-The survivors were rescued by USS Trippe (DD 403) and USS Wainwright (DD 419).
+Five officers and 47 ratings were lost.
+The commander, 15 officers and 218 ratings were rescued by USS Trippe (DD 403) and one officer and six ratings by USS Wainwright (DD 419).

 If you can help us with any additional information on this vessel then please contact us.